 For each field to be mapped from the CSV file, click [Add Transfer Mapping] and select the profile property to export.
 Enter desired CSV field names at the right, these will be exported in the first row.
 In addition to the fields you select, users' BlueConic profile IDs will be exported in the first column.

-The Profile Export Connection is a certified plugin.
+The Profile Export Connection is a standard plugin.